← Back to Blog

 Selecting the best in-store return management tool for your Shopify store depends on factors like your business size, budget, and need for automation.
 Different tools cater to specific merchant needs, offering unique features to help streamline return processes.

-For high-volume merchants, especially in industries like apparel and footwear where sizing issues drive returns, tools like Loop Returns (around $155/month) and ReturnLogic (around $299/month) are worth exploring.
+For high-volume merchants, especially in industries like apparel and footwear where sizing issues drive returns, tools like Loop Returns (around $155/month) and ReturnLogic (usage-based and custom enterprise pricing) are worth exploring.
 These platforms emphasize an "exchange-first" approach and use AI-driven suggestions to convert refunds into exchanges, helping retain revenue.
-On the other hand, growing brands seeking international carrier integrations and multi-language support might find AfterShip Returns Center a budget-friendly option at approximately $9/month.
+On the other hand, growing brands seeking international carrier integrations and multi-language support might find AfterShip Returns Center a budget-friendly option at approximately $16/month.

 FAQs